manki11/ExerciserReact/src/media/defaultExerciseThumbnail/images/README.md

-## Guideline
+## Guidelines
-This file contains images used in default Exercises.
-The supported formats are - png, jpeg.
+This file contains images used in default exercises.
+The supported formats are - png, jpeg, jpg.